jayggg/ngstents/tentswebgui/README.md

 ##  TentsWebGUI

-A GUI for visualizing space-time tents in a web browser, jupyter notebook or jupyterlab context.
+A GUI for visualizing space-time tents in a web browser, jupyter notebook or (in theory) jupyterlab context.

 ### Prerequisites